Department of Justice is now the Department of Communities and Justice. Find out more >

 If the other driver was at-fault and they (or the owner of the car) made a claim on their insurance policy, the insurer will make a decision and should contact you.
-If they refuse your claim and the cost of repairing your car is less than $15,000, you may be able to make a claim through the Australian Financial Complaints Authority (AFCA).
+If they refuse your claim and the cost of repairing your car is less than $15,000, you may be able to make a claim through AFCA.
 This is a free service and is cheaper than taking the other driver to court.
 You should try this option before going to court.
-For more information, go to the AFCA website.

 If the dispute is more than $15,000, you will need to decide whether to start a case in court against the other party.
 If you can't claim against the other driver, in some limited

 circumstances you may be able to claim against their insurance company.
 If you